ivanipenburg/Flow.Launcher.Plugin.GoogleCalendar/README.md

-# Flow.Launcher.Plugin.GoogleCalendar
+# Google Calendar Plugin for Flow Launcher
-A plugin for Flow Launcher to add events to Google Calendar
+A plugin for Flow Launcher to add events to Google Calendar.
+To use the plugin, you need to create a Google Cloud Platform project, enable the Google Calendar API, and create credentials.
+The plugin will use the credentials to access your Google Calendar.
+Your credentials are stored locally on your computer and are not sent to any server.

 # Setup
 Instructions for setting up your Google Cloud credentials, you can also follow the instructions [here](https://developers.google.com/calendar/api/quickstart/python) up until 'Install the Google client library' step: